To enable WURFL on your application you must register for a free

 }

-In the next sections we'll see a sample Console Application as well as an ASP.NET Web based application , using device detection and accessing WURFL static capabilities and virtual capabilities.
+In the next sections we'll see a sample Console Application using device detection and accessing WURFL static capabilities and virtual capabilities.

 In your Console Application project, add the Wurfl.dll